List of women's Olympic water polo tournament records and statistics: Top sprinters (one tournament)

 Jennifer Pareja of Spain was the joint top sprinter in 2012.

 The following table is pre-sorted by number of sprints won (in descending order), edition of the Olympics (in ascending order), number of sprints contested (in ascending order), name of the player (in ascending order), respectively.
 Last updated: 13 August 2021.

 Four female players have won 20 or more sprints in an Olympic water polo tournament.

 At the 2020 Tokyo Olympics, Vanda Vályi won 27 sprints, helping Hungary win bronze.
-She is the most efficient one among these four sprinters.
+As of the end of the 2024 Olympics, she held the record for the most sprints won among all Olympic women's water polo competitors.